dotnet/docs-aspire/docs/azure/integrations-overview.md

   - [Reference Bicep files](#reference-bicep-files): Add a reference to a Bicep file on disk.
   - [Reference Bicep inline](#reference-bicep-inline): Add an inline Bicep template.

+### Local provisioning and `Azure.Provisioning`

+To avoid conflating terms and to help disambiguate "provisioning", it's important to understand the distinction between _local provisioning_ and _Azure provisioning_.

+**_Local provisioning:_**

+  By default, when you call any of the Azure hosting integration APIs to add Azure resources, the <xref:Aspire.Hosting.AzureProvisionerExtensions.AddAzureProvisioning(Aspire.Hosting.IDistributedApplicationBuilder)> API is called implicitly.
+This API registers services in the dependency injection (DI) container that are used to provision Azure resources when the app host starts.
+This is known as _local provisioning_.
+For more information, see [Local Azure provisioning](../deployment/azure/local-provisioning.md).

+**_`Azure.Provisioning`:_**

+  `Azure.Provisioning` refers to the NuGet package, and is a set of libraries that lets you use C# to generate Bicep.
+The Azure hosting integrations in .NET Aspire use these libraries under the covers to generate Bicep files that define the Azure resources you need.
+For more information, see [`Azure.Provisioning` customization](#azureprovisioning-customization).

 ### `Azure.Provisioning` customization

 All .NET Aspire Azure hosting integrations expose various Azure resources, and they're all subclasses of the <xref:Aspire.Hosting.Azure.AzureProvisioningResource> type—which itself inherits the <xref:Aspire.Hosting.Azure.AzureBicepResource>.
 This enables extensions that are generically type-constrained to this type, allowing for a fluent API to customize the infrastructure to your liking.
 While .NET Aspire provides defaults, you're free to influence the generated Bicep using these APIs.